The name Shaddai in the Bible

 Some say that this name Shaddai (שׁדי) is derived from the verb שׁדד (shadad), meaning to destroy, hence: My Destroyer:

 Others furiously refute this because this meaning would go against the nature of God.
-Isaiah, however, seems to be in the camp of the first when he writes, "Wail, for the day of YHWH is near.
+The prophet Isaiah, however, seems to be in the camp of the first when he writes, "Wail, for the day of YHWH is near.
 It will come as destruction (shad) from Shaddai" (Isaiah 13:6).

 Those of the latter camp suggest that Shaddai comes from sadu, a word meaning mountain in the Babylonian (Akkadian) language that Abram spoke, and so El Shaddai would be El Of The Mountain, or El of the Gathering.